Burnley's Connor Roberts relieved to hear that Cardiff-born Craig Bellamy isn't a Bluebirds fan

 Burnley FC: Jordan Beyer reflects on the international period and discusses his first month at Turf Moor

 However, despite his doubts, Roberts was pleasantly surprised when he finally got to meet the 43-year-old ex-Liverpool and Newcastle United striker.
-He said: "He's not a Cardiff fan!
+He joked: "He's not a Cardiff fan!

 "When I came here I checked, but he wasn't.
 He's a Liverpool fan so it doesn't really bother me too much.
 I think if he was a proper Cardiff fan he would have something to say."